ramon-astudillo/NLSE/README.md

 The go.sh bash script will need cygwin or equivalent in Windows machines, but you can run the python commands inside the script on a Windows machine directly.
-See the Step by Step section for instructions.
+See inside the script for step by step details.

 ## Data